LGIM America and EDF: A new kind of climate partnership

 Neaaz: Any sector that is carbon intensive may be susceptible to some form of risk, and where we can provide value as an investor is fair game.
 It’s not unlike the framework we apply to other issues in the Investment Stewardship group.

+This material is intended to provide only general educational information and market commentary.
 Unless otherwise stated, references herein to "LGIM", "we" and "us" are meant to capture the global conglomerate that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), LGIM International Limited (a U.S. SEC registered investment adviser and U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) and Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser).
-The LGIM Stewardship Team acts on behalf of all such locally authorized entities. © 2022 Legal & General Investment Management Limited.
+The LGIM Stewardship Team acts on behalf of all such locally authorized entities. © 2023 Legal & General Investment Management Limited.
 All rights reserved.
 No part of this publication may be reproduced or transmitted in any form or by any means, including photocopying and recording, without the written permission of the publishers.